What is PhET and How Can It Be Used for Teaching? Tips and What's New

 PhET is super simple to use with very clear controls.
 Despite these being different for each sim, there is a basic click-and-control theme running throughout, which makes it easy to pickup a new sim pretty quickly.
 Although for some students it may be worth running over the controls before setting them to task, to be sure they understand how to use the tool.

 Since everything is HTML5, it works across nearly all web browsers and devices.
-There is an app version on iOS and Android, but this is a premium feature and costs to use.
+An app version is available on iOS and Android, but this is a premium feature and costs to use.
 Since you can access most from the browser anyway, these can still be used on smartphones and tablets.

 The PhET teacher resources are really worth it.
 From lab guides to homework and assessments, most of the work has been done for you already.